Introduction to the API

 Extra: Adding metadata

-To add metadata that will be sent in your webhook, call the Metadata API after the Create Verification API and before you finalize the verification.Data Dictionary
+To add metadata that will be sent in your webhook, call the Metadata API after the Create Trust Validation API and before you finalize the trust validation.Data Dictionary

 Verification Status Types